Universality and Critical Exponents of the Fermion Sign Problem: Other Hubbard-Stratonovich transformations

 In such case, the transformation is not strictly exact but brings an error proportional to ${\cal O}(\Delta\tau^4)$, negligible in practice in comparison to the one introduced by the Trotter decomposition of the one and two-body terms in the Hamiltonian, ${\cal O}(\Delta\tau^2)$.

-Given its form, the Monte Carlo weights can become complex, in principle, but in the SU(2) honeycomb Hubbard model, owing to its bipartite nature, one can show that the weights associated to the two-spin components are complex conjugate pairs at half-filling~\cite{meng10,Zheng2011,Hohenadler2012}.
+Given its form, the Monte Carlo weights can become complex, in principle, but in the SU(2) honeycomb Hubbard model, owing to its bipartite nature, one can show that the weights associated with the two-spin components are complex conjugate pairs at half-filling~\cite{meng10, Zheng2011, Hohenadler2012}.
 As a result, no \textit{phase problem} emerges.
-Nonetheless, this does not guarantee that the average phase of each fermionic flavor $\langle e^{{\rm i}\theta_\sigma}\rangle$ needs to be \textit{real} and raises the immediate question whether the sign still captures information about the onset of an ordered phase.
-Numerical simulations we performed, however, point out affirmatively to both: ${\rm Im} \langle e^ {{\rm i}\theta_\sigma}\rangle \rightarrow 0$ over the course of the sampling, and that $\langle e^ {{\rm i}\theta_\sigma}\rangle (U=U_c)\rightarrow 0$ when approaching the thermodynamic limit.
-The latter is reported in Fig.~\ref{fig:ave_phase_vs_U}, using $L_\tau/L^{1/2} = \frac{240}{18^{1/2}}$ approximately fixed for different system sizes.
+Nonetheless, this does not guarantee that the average phase of each fermionic flavor $\langle e^{{\rm i}\theta_\sigma}\rangle$ needs to be \textit{real} and raises the immediate question of whether the sign still captures information about the onset of an ordered phase.
+Numerical simulations we performed, however, point out affirmatively to both: ${\rm Im} \langle e^ {{\rm i}\theta_\sigma}\rangle \rightarrow 0$ throughout the sampling, and that $\langle e^ {{\rm i}\theta_\sigma}\rangle (U=U_c)\rightarrow 0$ when approaching the thermodynamic limit.
+The latter is reported in Fig.~\ref{fig:ave_phase_vs_U}(a) (see inset), using $L_\tau/L^{1/2} = \frac{240}{18^{1/2}}$ approximately fixed for different system sizes.